Martok: Background

 Little backstory is given regarding the early life of Martok, except for a brief history sketched by himself in the Deep Space Nine episode "Once More Unto the Breach".
 It is known that he was born into a Klingon house (The House of Martok) that was not part of the aristocracy and was raised in the Ket'ha lowlands on the Klingon homeworld of Qo'noS.
 This area is considered a wasteland by the Klingons.

 Martok's family had been loyal soldiers of the Klingon Empire for 15 generations, but never officers.
 It was Urthog's long-held wish that Martok become an officer, so he enlisted the aid of officers whose respect he had earned, and convinced one to sponsor his son's application to the Klingon academy.
 They submitted the application to the Oversight Committee, believing that approval would be a mere formality, but was rejected by one member, the legendary Klingon warrior Kor, who held elitist views regarding the honor and prestige of the "great houses".
 With such a rejection on his record, Martok could no longer even serve as a common soldier.
 He chose to serve, regardless, and spent five years on General ShiVang's flagship as a civilian laborer.
-When the ship was surprised by a Romulan attack, Martok took up arms and helped repel the boarding party.
+When the ship was surprised by a Romulan attack, Martok took up arms and helped repel the enemy boarding party.
 His skill and bravery earned him a battlefield commission, but the honour was soured by the fact that Urthog had died some years earlier and couldn't share in his son's glory.
 Martok later earned the rank of Lieutenant after the Battle of Tcha'voth, becoming tactical officer aboard the cruiser Gothspar under Captain Kultan (ST:DS9 Books: The Left Hand of Destiny), and by his introduction to the series, he had attained the rank of General and still held a grudge against Kor.